It seems everyone in retail is talking about omnichannel these days. But what is it? Why do you need it? And how do you do it well?

 1. Design for multiple devices and channels

-There are many options available to your customer for doing business with you.
-A multi channel retailing strategy should include as many of them as possible.
+There are many options available to your customer for doing business with you. (ee sidebar) Your omnichannel strategy should include as many of them as possible.
 You need to understand how and when your customers like to use every one of those devices and channels, and then create a solution that plays to the strengths of each of them.